US STOCKS-Wall St climbs as earnings gather pace; AmEx boosts Dow

 With Wall Street near record levels and worries over President Donald Trump's ability to deliver on his pro-growth promises, investors are hoping first-quarter earnings will be strong enough to justify lofty market valuations.

-Of the 82 companies in the S&P 500 that have reported earnings through Thursday afternoon, about 75 percent have topped expectations, according to Thomson Reuters data, above the 71 percent average for the past four quarters.
+Of the 57 companies in the S&P 500 that have reported earnings through Wednesday morning, about 75 percent have topped expectations, according to Thomson Reuters data, above the 71 percent average for the past four quarters.

-However, mounting tensions between North Korea and the United States and the looming French presidential elections continued to weigh on investors' minds.
+"Investors are definitely nervous about the upcoming French elections, the situation in North Korea and Syria.
+Friday should be a risk-off trading day ahead of the election."

-"Investors are definitely nervous about the upcoming French elections and the situation in North Korea and Syria.
-Friday should be a risk-off trading day ahead of the election," Hogan said.
+Mounting tensions between North Korea and the United States and the looming French presidential elections are keeping investors away from making risky bets.

 A closely watched poll showed Centrist Emmanuel Macron hung on to his lead as favorite to win France's presidential election in a four-way race that is too close to call.

-Seven of the 11 major S&P sectors were higher, with the industrials index's 1.2 percent rise leading the advancers, helped by gains in CSX Corp.
+Seven of the 11 major S&P sectors were higher, with the financial index's 0.77 percent rise leading the gainers.

-The stock jumped 6.7 percent to $50.11 after the No. 3 U.S. railroad operator's quarterly profit beat estimates.
-The stock was among the biggest boosts to the S&P.
+CSX Corp jumped 7 percent to $50.16 after the No. 3 U.S. railroad operator's quarterly profit beat estimates.
+The stock was among the biggest boosts to the S&P and the Nasdaq.

-Philip Morris fell 3.8 percent to $109.53 after the tobacco maker's first-quarter profit forecast fell below estimates.
+Shares of Philip Morris fell 3.6 percent to $109.82 after the tobacco maker's first-quarter profit forecast came in below estimates.

 Key companies scheduled to report results on Thursday include Dow component Visa and toymaker Mattel.